 Though the Liberty Party, Liberty League, and National Liberty Party failed to get any candidates elected—the usual fate of minority parties in the American system—the three parties are nonetheless significant.
 As vehicles for protest, they shifted Northern political opinion toward abolition and smoothed the way for emergence of the Republican Party that elected Abraham Lincoln.

+The Building and Site.
 This building was constructed in 1836 under the authority of the village council at a cost of $17,777.09.
-It design was based on that of a hall of similar purpose recently erected in Albany, New York.
+Its design was based on that of a hall of similar purpose recently erected in Albany, New York.
 As was common at the time, it was a multiple-use structure including merchant stalls, government offices, the Post Office, and meeting space.
-Rental income provided revenue -- even the village jail paid rent.
-In 1844 an addition was built on the building's south side to serve as a fire station.
+Rental income provided revenue—even the village jail paid rent.
+In 1844, an addition was built on the building's south side to serve as a fire station.
 In 1848, when Oswego became a city, it was formally named City Hall.
 In 1864, railroads having become increasingly central in the booming port community, the building was sold to the Lackawanna Railroad Company.
 The city continued to rent space for government offices, a courtroom, and the like until the construction of a new municipal building.
 That larger masonry structure was designed by prominent Syracuse architect Horatio Nelson White, and opened late in 1871.
 During the twentieth century the older building housed varied tenants including a business college, a ship chandlery, assorted wholesale merchants, and the Oswego Board of Trade.
 Late in the twentieth century the building was taken over by Old City Hall, a popular restaurant and live-music venue that remains open today.